 In the sacristy, there is the famous Universal Mechanical Calendar built by Giovanni Amedeo Plana, a Piedmontese mathematician and astronomer known all over the world.
 This calendar allows you to measure with a maximum precision a time span of 4000 years from year zero, including the calculation of tides, lunations, days of the week and Christian holidays.
 All this thanks to a particular system of cylinders, which allows the perfect combination of information.

 As mentioned above, the Chapel of Bankers and Merchants is located in Turin in Via Garibaldi 25 (at the Informagiovani office), easily reachable on foot from Piazza Castello.

 The Chapel is not always open to the public and it has the following opening hours:

 - Sunday: 10-12

 If you want to attend a mass, it takes place on Sunday mornings at 11 am.

-For any other information, also related to musical events that take place at the Chapel of Bankers and Merchants, visit its official website.
+For any other information, also related to musical events that take place at the chapel, visit its official website.